Confident Potty Training: A Gentle, Proven Path to Independence

 Learn more about potty training before you expect your child to try it.

-Find books that have new vocabulary like “pee,” “poo,” “flush,” “underwear,” and “wipe”.
+Find books that include new vocabulary such as “pee,” “poo,” “flush,” “underwear,” and “wipe.”

-That feature characters your child can relate to, like those of the same gender, age, or cultural background.
+Books that feature characters your child can relate to, like those of the same gender, age, or cultural background.

-That uses simple, encouraging language.
+Books that use simple, encouraging language.

-That shows realistic potty routines.
+Books that show realistic potty routines.

 That includes interactive elements such as flaps, textures, or stickers.

-2. Teach More About Potty Training
+2. Make A Potty Training Ritual

 Use Books to Introduce Potty Vocabulary